-Hodgson first settled in Clunes in the heart of the Victorian gold rush.
+Hodgson first settled in Clunes during the Victorian gold rush.
 When the Government announced in February 1878 a portion of the Dandenong State Forest would open for selection in the One Tree Hill area and below Olinda, he saw prospects.
 He quickly selected a portion of land near The Basin containing a scenic location at the top of a valley surrounded by high mountains.
 Perennial streams ran through the valley.

 On 23rd March 1878, Hodgson registered as an applicant to the District Surveyor for a license of 320 acres.
-The area shown on a map prepared in 1868 of the Dandenong State Forest by John Hardy.
+The area is shown on a map prepared in 1868 of the Dandenong State Forest by John Hardy.

 On October 1st 1878, he was granted a license to occupy 199 acres of land, later surveyed as Crown allotment 83.
-In his license application, he stated he owned 10 acres in Nunawading and 40 acres in Frankston.
-The land was roughly bounded on the north by Ridge Track/Range Road (in 2022 closed) and on the south by Cobblestone Road/Hilton Road (in 2022 closed) to Ferny Creek.
+The land was roughly bounded on the north by Ridge Track/Range Road (closed) and on the south by Cobblestone Road/Hilton Road (closed) to Ferny Creek.
 His land was later reduced to 194 acres to allow for a proposed road through the centre of his land between Crown allotments 82 (J. Rosney) and 84 (J. McClare).